tytydraco/yessleep/out/Never_accept_a_friend_request_from_BagMan6066.md

 I’m desperate.

-You must read this and understand that my fate can be your’s as well.
+You must read this and understand that my fate can be yours as well.

 The last game I’ll ever play started tonight.
 A game I’ll lose.